 Communication

 Transparency is a wonderful thing.
-Brand owners achieve this in the form of conveying all relevant information about their products smoothly and clearly.
+Brand owners achieve this by conveying all relevant product information smoothly and clearly.

 Putting adequate effort into advertisements is also crucial.
-You want your brand’s image to be out there, and on as many platforms as sensibly possible for it to achieve the appropriate air time it deserves.
+You want your brand’s image on as many platforms as possible to achieve the appropriate air time it deserves.

 More exposure means more sales.
 It’s no wonder that companies pour massive amounts of resources into advertisement and sales promotion.
 Adding a personal touch is just as formidable as well.

-Communicating with the consumer on a personal level about the product or the service on offer not only bolsters overall customer satisfaction, but it’s also a good opportunity for both parties to learn.
+Communicating with the consumer about the product or the service on offer bolsters overall customer satisfaction and is also a good opportunity for both parties to learn.

-The company gets to understand its consumer, and the consumer gets a better, more appealing idea of what they’re about to buy.
-Along with a bunch of other handy dandy techniques that brand owners use as their bread and butter.
+The company gets to understand its consumer, and the consumer gets a better, more appealing idea of what they’re about to buy, along with many other handy dandy techniques that brand owners use as their bread and butter.

 Modesty

-It’s one thing to convey all the positive aspects that your product might have on offer, but it’s another thing to start blowing hot air at your customers.
+It’s one thing to convey all the positive aspects that your product might offer, but it’s another thing to start blowing hot air at your customers.

 Your product should speak for itself through and through.
-Painting a less believable picture of a product can only detract from the overall user experience the consumer is going to have.
+Painting a less believable picture of a product can only detract from the overall user experience the consumer will have.

 As previously mentioned, perceived quality is an intangible aspect almost purely governed by the mind.
 So it does no service to your brand image to pump it up when it can already do that without the need for boasting.

 Brands like Apple, Audi and British Airways are great examples of this.
-They have a high perceived quality, because they actually offer quality to their customers.
+They have a high perceived quality because they offer quality to their customers.

 Sensibility

-It’s just as important to make the right marketing and sales decisions as any of the other techniques a brand can employ to improve their image.
+It’s just as important to make the right marketing and sales decisions as any other techniques a brand can employ to improve its image.

-Making sure that the pricing is reasonable and not intimidating, for example, is a good strategy in any situation.
-Ironing out any issues pertaining to your warranty strategy is also a great idea.
+For example, ensuring that the pricing is reasonable and not intimidating is a good strategy in any situation.
+Ironing out any issues about your warranty strategy is also a great idea.

 People generally enjoy knowing that help is available if something goes wrong.